 The free file information forum can help you find out how to remove it.
 If you have additional information about this file, please leave a comment or a suggestion for other users.

-Description: FileName.exe is not essential for the Windows OS and causes relatively few problems.
+Description: FileName.exe is not essential for Windows and will often cause problems.
 FileName.exe is located in a subfolder of "C:\Program Files".

 Recommended: Identify FileName.exe related errors